moorthy-g/kdialog/README.md

     }
 }
 ```
-These action handlers listens for `continue` & `cancel` actions.
+These action handlers listen for `continue` & `cancel` actions.
 If a user clicks any element inside dialog with `data-action="continue"` `data-action="cancel"`, its corresponding handler fires

-> note: `data-action="close"` is having a native handler. i.e if the user clicks any element with data-action="close", it closes the dialog
+> note: `data-action="close"` having native handler. i.e if the user clicks any element with data-action="close", it closes the dialog

-> note: Execution context would be always the instance.
+> note: Handlers execution context would be always the instance.

 #### wrapperClass (string)
 `Default: "kdefault"`

 Adds a class to the wrapper of the dialog.
-> note: Its must, to change the default value to create your own custom theme dialog
+> note: It is must to change the default value to create your own dialog with custom theme.

 #### position [("auto"|integer|null), ("auto"|integer|null)]